Home Pew News People Services Events Music

 Our screen is carved from fine matured English oak and although relatively simple its lines are elegant and very pleasing to the eye.
 The beautifully carved oak gates were given by J F Weatherby in 1895.

-Our pulpit was presented in 1870 by the clergy of the Maidenhead Deanery as a mark of their esteem for the
+Our pulpit was presented in 1870 by the clergy of the Maidenhead Deanery as a mark of their esteem for the Rev George Hodson who had been their Rural Dean for some years and who moved to Enfield in 1869.

 The Font